EvernodeXRPL/sashimono/README.md

 * Boost Stacktrace - https://www.boost.org

 ## Setting up Sashimono Agent development environment
-Run the setup script located at the repo root (tested on Ubuntu 18.04).
+Run the setup scripts located at the repo root (tested on Ubuntu 18.04).
 ```
+# To be able to build Sashimono project.
 ./dev-setup.sh

+# To be able to run and test Sashimono.
+./prereq.sh
 ```

 ## Build Sashimono Agent